 You can customize the projector for your specific setup and needs.
-See page 30 to page 31 for details on these features.
+See page 30 to page 37 for details on these features.

-- For rear projection, turn Rear Project on in the Setup menu. - For ceiling mounted projection, turn Ceiling Mount on in the Setup menu. - For ceiling mounted projection, turn Ceiling Mount on in the Setup menu. - Specify which source the projector checks first for active video during power-up. - Specify the function of the Custom key on the remote. - Turn the projector's display messages on and off. - Turn on power saving features. - Specify blank screen colors and start up logos. - Specify the language viewed on the menus. - Save settings for the active source as a preset.
+- For rear projection, turn Rear Project on in the Setup menu. - Specify which source the projector checks first for active video during power-up. - Specify the function of the Custom key on the remote. - Turn the projector's display messages on and off. - Turn on power saving features. - Specify blank screen colors and start up logos. - Specify the language viewed on the menus. - Save settings for the active source as a preset.